nf-core/rangeland/docs/usage.md

 #### Running the pipeline without a DEM

 The pipeline can be executed without a DEM.
-However, such practice is strongly discourage as it significantly decreases the quality of topographic correction, atmospheric correction and, cloud detection during preprocessing.
+However, such practice is strongly discourage as it significantly decreases the quality of topographic correction, atmospheric correction, and cloud detection during preprocessing.

 To run the pipeline without a DEM the `--dem` parameter has to be set to `null`, which is the default.